 ?matches any single character.
 Note that the

-?wildcards do not work with directory names.
+?wildcards do not alone represent a folder name.
 Thus to select for encryption any files whose names begin "encrypt" in the

 To encrypt a whole folder of files, use

 *to stand for every file - for instance, to encrypt every file within

 This will only select for encryption the files directly within